 One Tree Planted is a 501C3 non-profit with a focus on global reforestation.

 As an environmental charity, they are dedicated to making it easier for individuals and businesses to give back to the environment, create a healthier climate, protect biodiversity and help reforestation efforts around the world.
 All by planting trees!

 Started in 2014, they have more than doubled the number of trees planted year over year.
 Fast-forward to today, they now work with awesome reforestations partners in North America, South America, Asia and Africa who help them get trees in the ground to restore forests after fires and floods, create jobs, build communities, and protect habitat for biodiversity.

 We’re honoured to have reforestation through One Tree Planted as an integral part of our business model.

 The love of the outdoors is one of – if not the main – reason for how we at Psyclone Tents have come to where we are now.
-All of us at Psyclone feel that time spent in nature serves for some of our earliest memories and most formative lessons.
+Each of us at Psyclone feel that time spent in nature serves for some of our earliest memories and most formative lessons.